-Theatre: Ryan’s credits include: HUMAN NURTURE (Theatre Centre/Sheffield Theatres and national tour 2022); FOR BLACK BOYS WHO HAVE CONSIDERED SUICIDE WHEN THE HUE GETS TOO HEAVY (Nouveau Riche/Boundless Theatre/New Diorama 2021); TYPICAL, (Nouveau Riche), which starred Richard Blackwood, sold out its run at Edinburgh Fringe Festival 2019 and its transfer to Soho Theatre Upstairs, garnering 4 star reviews across the board.
-Soho Theatre filmed the performance which is now available on Soho-On-Demand.
-QUEENS OF SHEBA, co-written with Jessica Hagan, won the 2018 Edinburgh Untapped Award having played to sell-out audiences at the Camden Peoples Theatre in October 2017.
-Its 4 week run at Edinburgh Fringe Fest 2018 sold out, garnering 4 and 5 star reviews across the board and winning the Edinburgh Stage Award 2018; it transferred to the New Diorama Theatre, London (where it also sold out!) and it went on national tour in 2019 coming in to Battersea Arts Centre in November.
-The screen rights were optioned by Tiger Aspect for a half hour Comedy adaptation to be written by Ryan and Jessica.
+Theatre: Ryan’s credits include: HUMAN NURTURE (Theatre Centre/Sheffield Theatres and national tour 2022); FOR BLACK BOYS WHO HAVE CONSIDERED SUICIDE WHEN THE HUE GETS TOO HEAVY (Nouveau Riche/Boundless Theatre/New Diorama 2021); TYPICAL, (Nouveau Riche), which starred Richard Blackwood (Edinburgh Fringe Festival and Soho Theatre Upstairs 2020); QUEENS OF SHEBA, (Nouveau Riche), co-written with Jessica Hagan, which won the 2018 Edinburgh Untapped Award, (Edinburgh Fringe, New Diorama Theatre, London and national tour 2019).
 Ryan was the winner of the 2018 Off West End ‘Adopt A Playwright Award’ for his play RHAPSODY, which was produced at the Arcola in March of that year.
-RETROGRADE, which he wrote on his year of ‘adoption’, was shortlisted for the 2019 Alfred Fagon Award and Verity Bargate Award 2020.
+RETROGRADE, written on his year of ‘adoption’, was shortlisted for the 2019 Alfred Fagon Award and Verity Bargate Award 2020.
 Ryan’s first play TIMBUKTU was part of the Bush Theatre’s Black Lives Black Words Festival 2016, a festival of radical new BAME voices; it was revived in February 2018 at Theatre Royal Stratford East.
 Ryan is an alumnus of the Royal Court writer’s programme 2017 and the Soho Young Company 2016/17.
 He recently contributed to the Royal Court’s ‘Living Newspaper’: Edition 2 and is currently under commission to the Royal Court, the Arcola, Soho Theatre and Theatre Centre.
 Ryan has been chosen as one of “The Stage 25” 2022 list of future stars of the UK theatre industry.

-Ryan is also a professional Actor.
-His work in Theatre includes Mogadishu (Manchester Royal Exchange/Lyric Hammersmith), The West Bridge (The Royal Court), The Dug out (The Tobacco Factory) and Sponge (Old Vic New Voices).
+Ryan is also a professional actor.
+His work in theatre includes Mogadishu (Manchester Royal Exchange/Lyric Hammersmith), The West Bridge (The Royal Court), The Dug out (The Tobacco Factory) and Sponge (Old Vic New Voices).
 TV/Film credits include Luther (BBC) Jekyll and Hyde (ITV), The Coroner (BBC), Suspects (Channel 5), Casualty (BBC), Honey Trap (Bright Pictures) and The Interceptor (BBC) Cilla (ITV).